 Neil Young’s songwriting has forever been a powerful force in my life.
 Magnetic Fields‘ Stephen Merritt‘s lyrics never cease to floor me.
 David Byrne, Brian Eno always test us to try tilting things in our music a bit.
 They’re the kings of putting the character into music.
 We’re big fans of hip-hop too.
 As well, Trevor Horn, Randy Newman, Lou Reed, Massive Attack, Cocteau Twins.

-What are pros & cons of creating music in the 21st century?
+What are the pros & cons of creating music in the 21st century?

 What is your opinion on music streaming services?